kandelakitina/flake5/readme.md

 ### Impermanence

 Impermanence is added by default.
 But `/home` is mounted separately from `/root` in disko configuration, so `/home` is always persistent.

 ### Nix colors

 Nix-colors allows setting color options and them usem them in config.
 Colorschemes are defined in `home-manager/user/host.nix`, i.e. as part of home manager options, under `colorscheme` variable.
 I store my custom colorschemes in `modules/home-manager/colorschemes`.

 ### Fish

-Don't forget to turn on default shell for your user in `  users.users.boticelli.shell = pkgs.fish;`
+Don't forget to turn on default shell for your user in `users.users.boticelli.shell = pkgs.fish;`

 ### Alacritty

 Alacritty have a weird requirement for the naming of Ubuntu terminal font - `UbuntuMono Nerd Font`

+## SOPS

+TODO: add a guide to SOPS